A road trip itinerary through Uzbekistan and Kyrgyzstan – following the ancient Silk Road

-If you want to know more about this fantastic city, do read this wonderful blog post on Khiva from ilovetripping.
-They inspired me in the first place.
+If you want to know more about this fantastic city, do read my guide to Khiva.

 From Khiva, I will be taking a taxi to Khiva.
 Sadly there are no daily trains leaving from Khiva to Bukhara, but my hotel was kind enough to organize private transportation for me.
 Bukhara is, just like Khiva, another city museum – just a little bit bigger and way older.

-World renowned is the Ismail Samani mausoleum, the Pi-iKalan complex, and the Kalyan Minaret.
+World-renowned is the Ismail Samani mausoleum, the Po-i-Kalan complex, and the Kalyan Minaret.
 Blue tiles and adobe walls seem to recreate the stories from the Arabian Nights.
 I will be staying 3 days in Bukhara

 A short train ride will bring me to Samarkand.
 Samarkand is, according to Wikipedia, one of the oldest inhabited cities in Central Asia.
 I am beyond positive that I will thoroughly enjoy it.
 Just seeing pictures of the world famous Registan complex makes my eyes wet.